Karl-Theodor zu Guttenberg: Career after politics

 Guttenberg is a strong critic of Russian president Vladimir Putin's expansionist foreign policy.
 In Spring 2014, he decried an "astonishing leadership vacuum in the world" and demanded that the West, and especially Europe, respond to Moscow's aggressions with strong political action.
 He praised Chancellor Merkel for her firm stance against Putin.
 Guttenberg appeared together with Henry Kissinger during a CNN interview about the Russo-Ukrainian war and explained the significant domestic political resistance that Merkel's Russia policy faced in Germany.
 Several months later Guttenberg accused the EU of inaction and a lack of capabilities given the crises in Ukraine and the Middle East.

 Since July 2014, he has also been an advisor to Ripple Labs.

 In October 2015, former CSU chairman Horst Seehofer appointed Guttenberg to his competence team for the election campaign.
 He has also been advising Deutsche Lufthansa on innovation issues since 2015.

 At Edelman, he was initially a founding member of the Global Advisory Board, established in 2018, and was later appointed to the Board of Directors.
 He is also a board member of the Institute for Strategic Dialogue (ISD).

 Guttenberg is a member of the advisory board of Renew Democracy Initiative, a non-partisan organization founded in 2017.

 In 2022, Guttenberg signed a contract with RTL Television.
 His documentary on Vladimir Putin, "KT Guttenberg − Auf den Spuren der Macht Der Fall Putin", was broadcast on RTL+ in autumn 2022 and then on n-tv on 12 December 2022.
 A second programme, "KT Guttenberg − Um Gottes Willen?
 Die Macht der Kirche in Deutschland" was broadcast on n-tv in January 2024.

 In December 2022, he co-hosted the annual review "Menschen, Bilder, Emotionen" with Thomas Gottschalk.

 Since 2023, there is a weekly podcast with Gregor Gysi called "Gysi gegen Guttenberg – Der Deutschland-Podcast".
 In September 2024, a book based on their joint podcast was published entitled „Gysi gegen Guttenberg: Gespräche über die Zeit, in der wir leben“.

 In October 2023, Guttenberg published his book „3 Sekunden – Notizen aus der Gegenwart“, in which he shares his thoughts on everyday observations.
 These are based on posts he had previously published on LinkedIn.
+In August 2025, the book „3 Worte – Neue Notizen aus der Gegenwart“ was published.
+Since the end of 2023, several articles by Guttenberg have been published in Focus magazine.